somebloke1/chroma_mcp_server/docs/developer_guide.md

 * `CHROMA_DATA_DIR`: Path for persistent data.
 * `LOG_LEVEL`: Sets the default logging level for server components and the client CLI (if not overridden by the client's `-v`/`--verbose` flags).
 * `MCP_LOG_LEVEL`: Sets the logging level specifically for MCP framework components.
+* `MCP_SERVER_LOG_LEVEL`: Controls logging level for stdio mode, which uses per-execution log files.
 * `CHROMA_EMBEDDING_FUNCTION`: `default`, `accurate`, `openai`, etc.
 * API keys (`OPENAI_API_KEY`, `GOOGLE_API_KEY`, etc.) as needed for embedding functions.

+### Timestamp Enforcement

+The server automatically enforces the use of system-generated timestamps for all documents stored in ChromaDB collections.
+This prevents inconsistencies that can occur when AI models use their training cutoff dates instead of the current system time when generating timestamps.
+This feature is particularly important for:

+* `chat_history_v1` - Chat logs stored with accurate timestamps rather than model perception date
+* `thinking_sessions_v1` - Sequential thinking records with accurate timestamps
+* Other collections with timestamp metadata

+No configuration is needed for this feature as it's implemented at the server level in the document and collection tools.

 ### Promoting Learnings (Manual Workflow)